Choosing the right people for your type of building work

 By law, all Restricted Building Work must be done or supervised by an LBP.
 'Restricted building work' is work that's critical to make a home structurally sound and weathertight.
 You must use Licensed Building Practitioners (LBPs) to design and carry out this work.
 Generally, you'll need an LBP for the bigger or more complicated jobs, usually the ones that need a building consent from your council.
 It also covers fire safety design in smaller apartment buildings.

 LBPs are designers, builders, roofers, external plasterers, brick and blocklayers, foundation and site workers.
-LBPs are licensed and their skills and knowledge are regularly assessed for currency.
+LBPs are licensed and their skills and knowledge are regularly assessed for competency.

 Restricted building work has more information